Frequently asked questions

 This varies per institution you are studying with.

 - University of Greenwich: you can buy credits from one of the machines located near the photocopiers, behind reception.
+Alternatively, you can view and top-up your printing account online

 - University of Kent: you can buy credits from the machine located near the photocopiers, behind reception.
 Alternatively, view and top-up your printing account online.